Emergency Evacuation Procedures: Getting Everyone Out Safely

 - Drill Frequency: How often should we practice evacuation drills?

-Remember: Emergency evacuation success depends on preparation, practice, and remaining calm under pressure.
+Takeaway: Emergency evacuation success depends on preparation, practice, and remaining calm under pressure.
 Regular drill participation and route familiarity ensure we can respond effectively when real emergencies occur, protecting ourselves and our coworkers.